Dashboard Guide

 • Sensitivity dropdown - Choose low, medium, or high detection sensitivity

-• Scan Mode dropdown - Choose normal (core security only), policy (custom policies only), or combined (both)
+• Scan Mode dropdown - Choose normal, policy, or combined

 • Replace / Append toggle - Control whether new text replaces or appends to existing content